MagnoElMagnifico/Arkanoid-CPP/README.md

   Arkanoid!
 =============

 > Arkanoid is a 1986 block breaker arcade game developed and published by Taito.
   In North America, it was published by Romstar.
 Controlling a paddle-like craft known as the Vaus, the player is tasked with clearing a formation of colorful blocks by deflecting a ball towards it without letting the ball leave the playfield.
 Some blocks contain power-ups that have various effects, such as increasing the length of the Vaus, creating several additional balls, or turning the Vaus into a laser cannon.

 [Arkanoid](https://en.wikipedia.org/wiki/Arkanoid), Wikipedia

 This recreation by [Magno El Magnífico](https://github.com/MagnoElMagnifico) is just for learning and practise purposes.

-## Features
-- Open a black window (tested on Windows 10 MinGW)

 ## Requirements
 - [CMake](https://cmake.org/download/)